albanpuech/risky-biscuits-project/README.md

 ### Beer Reviews

 If you live in Switzerland and have ever been to South America, you have probably noticed that people are more outgoing, warmer and approachable there.
-Well, that’s not just your perception : the climate you live in really does shape your personality.
+Well, that’s not just your perception: the climate you live in really does shape your personality.
 In fact, research shows that if you live in a warmer climate, you tend to have greater social tendencies, emotional stability, extroversion, and openness to new experiences ([Wei et al., 2017](https://www.nature.com/articles/s41562-017-0240-0)).

-If climate makes us different there is for sure something that we all share : our love for beers.
+If climate makes us different there is for sure something that we all share: our love for beer.
 Yes, the amber elixir that brings people together across continents.
 But, hang on, could there be a mysterious link between the climate that molds our personalities and the way we savor our beers?

-In order to answer this enigmatic question we need data !
-Thankfully for us, people around the world have been rating beers for a long time on websites like Beer Advocate or Rate Beer.
+In order to answer this enigmatic question we need data!
+Luckily, people around the world have been rating beers for a long time on websites like Beer Advocate or Rate Beer.

 <p align="center">
   <img src="https://cdn.beeradvocate.com/im/meta/beeradvocate-meta-respect-beer-logo.png" width="100" title="Example review coming from Beer advocate">
     <img src="https://www.ratebeer.com/images/logos/login-logo.png" width="100" title="Example review coming from Beer advocate">
 </p>

-From these plateforms, we gathered 1.6M reviews from 22.8K american users evaluating 134 different beers [1].
+From these platforms, we gathered 1.6M reviews from 22.8K American users evaluating 134 different beers ([dataset](https://drive.google.com/drive/folders/1Wz6D2FM25ydFw_-41I9uTwG9uNsN4TCF)).
 A complete review looks like this:

 <p align="center">